cfg2html/cfg2html/README.md

 ## Overview

 **cfg2html** is a little utility to collect the necessary system configuration files and system set-up to an ASCII file and HTML file.
-Simple to use and very helpful in disaster recovery situations. cfg2html is written entirely in the native language for system administration: as bash scripts.
-Experienced users and system admins can adapt or extend the cfg2html scripts to make it work for their particular cases.
+Simple to use and very helpful in disaster recovery situations. cfg2html is written entirely in the native language for system administration: as shell scripts.
+Experienced users and system admins can adapt or extend the cfg2html scripts to make it work for their particular cases either by using the plugin framework or by modifying the source code.

 ## Purpose